Nexus Letters for PTSD: Most Veterans Are Doing It Wrong

 Keep it simple — you're not telling them what to write, just giving them the format that the VA recognizes.

-This is an nexus letter example presents a fictional case of a veteran who experienced a serious training accident during basic training.
+This is a nexus letter example presents a fictional case of a veteran who experienced a serious training accident during basic training.

 In this scenario, the veteran witnessed a live grenade malfunction, resulting in severe injuries to fellow trainees.